mszakii/azkar/README.md

 **Version 2.0 stable**

 ### what's new
-- Dark Theme Mode 🤩
+- Dark Theme Mode 🤩 `switch from browser sittings`
 - New Azkars 📿
 - Solve problems and bugs 🐞
 - Solve Responsive problems 🐻